sderose/Color/README.md

 if environment variable USE_COLOR is set, otherwise to OFF.

 See: [http://github.com/sderose/Color].
+See also: ../PYTHONLIBS/ColorManager.py

 * colorConvert.py --

-* colorNames.pod -- Documentation of my conventional color names.
+* colorNames.md -- Documentation of my conventional color names.
-See colorNames.pod or -h for individual commands for the details.
+See colorNames.md or -h for individual commands for the details.
 Briefly, you can specify up to
 3 slash-separated tokens: an effect, a foreground color, a background color.
 For example: